strata-org/jverify/docs/guide/src/uncaught_exceptions.md

 }
 ```

-In the following section, [Loop Invariants](loop_invariants.md), we learn how to prove programs with loops do not throw uncaught exceptions.
-Later on, in the section [Working with null](working_with_null), we'll look at how to verify programs that work with `null`.
+In the following section, [Loop Invariants](loop_invariants.md), we learn how to prove that programs with loops do not throw uncaught exceptions.
+Later on, in the section [Working with null](working_with_null), we'll look at how to verify programs that work with `null` while proving no `NullReferenceException` can occur.